Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Proof of Theorem : Analysis Part

 \subsubsection{Construction of the finite rank approximation}

 We first identify a suitable domain $\Omega$ that fully encompasses the support of the matrix function $Q (x)$.
 Now, we introduce spectral approximations for functions defined on $\Omega$.
-Let $V_N$ denote the finite-dimensional space with the first $N$ spectral bases.
+Let $V_N$ denote the finite-dimensional space with the first $N$ spectral basis functions.
 We remark that the space and thus the eigenpairs associated with $U$ and $v$ will be different due to their respective parity symmetries.
-Consider the following $E$-inner product and its induced norm where we choose the constant $\eta_2$ as $0.005$.
+Consider the following $E$-inner product and its induced norm where we choose the constant $\eta_2$ to be $0.005$.
 Notice that by construction of the spectral basis, the $L^2$-projection $I_N$ defined by \eqref{eq:I def} in Section \ref{Sec:numfr} onto the space $V_N$ is also an $H^1$-projection, hence an $E$-projection.

-To obtain an efficient finite-rank approximation, we consider the following eigenvalue problem within the space of spectral bases $V_N$:
+To obtain an efficient finite-rank approximation, we consider the following eigenvalue problem within the space of spectral basis functions $V_N$:

 Specifically, we arrange the eigenvalues as:

 and denote their corresponding eigenfunctions as $\{ \psi^{Q}_{1}, \ldots, \psi^{Q}_N \}$.
 The eigenfunctions are orthonormal in the $E$-inner product: